-Confused about appellate court and the process?
+Confused about appeals court and the process?
 Appellate work includes all efforts to either overturn or uphold the initial decision of a court or jury or government agency in a case.
 Appellate work begins during the initial proceeding before a court or agency.
 An appeals attorney must raise all issues that might lead to an appeal during the initial proceeding, whether the issue is procedural (such as improper notice) or substantive (such as failure to address a key issue).
 This step is all-important because an appeal generally cannot include an issue that counsel has not preserved in the initial hearing.

-If a party does not prevail initially, your appellate attonrey needs to advise on whether to appeal: will the likelihood of overturning a bad result justify the cost and time of an appeal?
+If a party does not prevail initially, your appellate attorney needs to advise on whether to appeal: will the likelihood of overturning a bad result justify the cost and time of an appeal?
 The lawyer has to know what to file to challenge the decision and when to file.
 For example, post-trial motions must be filed almost immediately but other cases allow an appeal within 30 days.
 A party who prevails initially must be ready to move to dismiss any untimely appeal or any issues on appeal that weren’t addressed at trial.

 In state appeals court, the party seeking to overturn the decision must file a statement of all matters complained of on appeal, without raising excessive or petty issues.
 This statement of issues is the basis for the judge’s opinion, after which the trial court sends the record to the appellate court.